 Rico supports Qri’s user community, client projects, and internal operations.
 He has over a decade of experience across early-stage tech startups (ML/human-in-the-loop data enrichment), strategy consulting, and politics/government.
 Rico served in the Obama White House from 2009 - 2013.

-In his free time Rico works on his homemade limoncello recipe and plays baseball.
+In his free time Rico perfects his homemade limoncello recipe and plays baseball.

 Kasey Huizinga - Developer